 Yes, you really can get the use of a decent, free VPN with Windscribe.
 Signing up for an account is easy and instantaneous.
-However, the free service does come with two big limitations.
-The first is that you can't access all their servers, only those at 10 locations.
+However, the free service does come with two significant limitations.
+First, you can't access all their servers, only those at 10 locations.

-The second and bigger drawback is that you have limited bandwidth on free accounts.
+The second and more considerable drawback is that you have limited bandwidth on free accounts.
 All free Windscribe accounts get 10GB of bandwidth per month.
 You can increase your bandwidth through some activities that Windscribe has, but you're generally seriously crippled.

 Important note: Although there are limitations in bandwidth for free Windscribe accounts, do note that almost all free VPN services are restricted in some ways – not just Windscribe.
 Infrastructure costs money and no provider can afford to give you excellent service for free.

 If you use the free account and want more, you can sign up for one of their paid plans.
-Paying monthly is expensive – $9 per month – so you'll want to sign on for their annual plan which reduces your monthly commitment to $4.08 per month.
+Paying monthly is expensive – $9 per month – so you'll want to sign on for their annual plan, which reduces your monthly commitment to $5.75 per month.

-Interestingly, they have a ‘build a plan' features whereby you can choose what locations you want to access and that will only cost you $1 per location.
+Interestingly, they have a ‘build a plan' feature whereby you can choose what locations you want to access, which will only cost you $1 per location.

 Conclusion – Excellent Sandbox for VPN Newbies

 For those who haven't used a VPN service before, Windscribe offers the potential to see if you can live with one.
-Not everyone can get used to the quirks of an always-on VPN service and rather than paying for a service then testing it, Windscribe turns the tables around.
+Not everyone can get used to the quirks of an always-on VPN service, and rather than paying for a service and then testing it, Windscribe turns the tables around.

-They offer relatively good speeds even on their free service and you can sign on with their paid plans if you're happy with them.
-However, do be warned that Windscribe's paid plan isn't the cheapest around and there are some excellent VPN service providers that charge much less!
+They offer relatively good speeds even on their free service, and you can sign on with their paid plans if you're happy with them.
+However, do be warned that Windscribe's paid plan isn't the cheapest around and some excellent VPN service providers charge much less!

 To get an idea of how much top-tier VPN services charge, check out our Best VPN Deals.